top of page

 Communication Passport

-A personalised document that outlines someone’s preferred communication methods, strengths, and access needs particularly for healthcare settings.
+A personalised document that outlines someone’s preferred communication methods, strengths, and access needs in healthcare settings.

 Cognitive fatigue from sustained attention needed to understand speech or signing.